fabianmue/fit/features/FEATURES.md

 - Topics: generate investment ideas by thinking "bigger" than companies

   - Examples for topics: construction and infrastructure, demographic shift (aging population), digital transformation
+  - Describe chances and risks per topic
+  - Display as cards ?
   - Relate companies to topics - with notes

+- Support mindset shift

-- Quotes of inspirational and successful investors > to support a shift of mindset
+  - With quotes of inspirational and successful investors

-- Group companies into categories
+- Compare or cluster companies

-  - Examples for categories: growth rate, company size (turnover?), profitability (how to calculate), risk
+  - Examples for categories: growth rate, company size (turnover?), profitability (how to calculate?), risk
   - Display as a "spider net" with sectors and layers (similar to https://www.thoughtworks.com/radar)

+- Security

+  - Require auth for create, update and delete

+- Social

+  - Share your FIT data with friends
+  - Follow other people
+  - Decide whether your FIT data should be public